pipieter/neat-headers/README.md

 # Framework

 The ECS-framework consists of three parts:
-- The entities, which represent an object.
+- The entities, which represent objects.
 - The components, which contain the data an entity holds.
 - The systems, which run on all entities and manipulate their state.